JeremiahKaren/35percent.github.io/_posts/2020-03-01-final-heygate-application-planning-committee-misled.md

 In a lengthy reply, Lendlease did not disclose that the Mayor had in fact committed to fund Elephant Park, back in September 2018.

-Elephant Park is the very first entry on a [list](https://www.london.gov.uk/sites/default/files/31.07.19_for_website_-_estate_regen_projects_approved_after_18_july_2018.pdf) of estate regeneration projects on the Mayor's [website](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/estate-regeneration-data),which have had funding approved since July 2018.
+Elephant Park is the very first entry on a [list](https://www.london.gov.uk/sites/default/files/31.07.19_for_website_-_estate_regen_projects_approved_after_18_july_2018.pdf) of estate regeneration projects on the Mayor's [website](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/estate-regeneration-data), which have had funding approved since July 2018.

 ![](http://35percent.org/img/screenshotglafunding.png)